ashumate/blog/index.md

 [![THE TOOLBOX FALLACY](http://img.youtube.com/vi/sz4YqwH_6D0/0.jpg)](http://www.youtube.com/watch?v=sz4YqwH_6D0)

 The reality is that I didn't NEED any of that, I just needed to put together what you're reading here.
 Will it be ugly?
 YES!
 Unweildy after a while of writing this in a flat file?
 YES!
-It's going to be as ugly as an Apache 1.x https.conf file.
+It's going to be as ugly as an Apache 1.x httpd.conf file.
 But that's OK.
-And I'll eventualy learn that new framework, or find that perfect CMS theme, but not today, today I will just get started writing my new blog.
+And I'll eventualy learn that new framework, or find that perfect CMS theme and move this and it will look nice, but not today, today I will just get started writing my new blog.